 As such, in a glaringly transparent show of propriety, for a long time the senate “officially” bestowed the powers of government on each successive emperor!
 Although this was really just for show!

-Other Myths and Exempla Central to the founding of Rome
+Other Myths and Exempla Central to the Founding of Rome

-Just as the myths of Romulus and Remus, or the mytho-history of Rome’s early kings help to construct a composite picture of “the foundation of Rome”, so do other early myths and stories of famous heroes and heroines.
+Just as the myths of Romulus and Remus, or the mytho-history of Rome’s early kings help to construct a composite picture of “the foundation of Rome,” so do other early myths and stories of famous heroes and heroines.
 In the field of Roman History, these are called exempla and were named as such by ancient Roman writers, because the messages behind the peoples and events, were supposed to be examples for later Romans to follow.

 One of the earliest of such exempla is Horatius Cocles, a Roman army officer who famously held a bridge (with two other soldiers) against an onslaught of attacking Etruscans.
-By standing his ground on the bridge, he was able to save many men, before he destroyed the bridge, preventing the Etruscans led by king Lars Porsena, from attacking Rome directly.
+By standing his ground on the bridge, he was able to save many men, before he destroyed the bridge, preventing the Etruscans led by King Lars Porsena, from attacking Rome directly.

-Another famous figure from the early days of Rome, is Cloelia, who escapes captivity under the same Lars Porsena and under a barrage of missiles, manages to get back to Rome with a band of other female escapees.
+Another famous figure from the early days of Rome, is Cloelia, who escapes captivity under the same Lars Porsena and under a barrage of missiles, and manages to get back to Rome with a band of other female escapees.
 As with Horatius, she is honored and revered for her bravery – even by Lars Porsena!

-Additionally, there is Mucius Scaevola, who along with the two exempla above, makes up a sort of early triad of courageous Romans.
+Additionally, there is Mucius Scaevola, who along with the other two exempla makes up a sort of early triad of courageous Romans.
 When Rome was at war with the very same Lars Porsena, Mucius volunteered to sneak into the enemy camp and kill their leader.
-In the process, he misidentified Lars and instead killed his scribe, who was dressed in similar garb.
+In the process, he misidentified Lars and instead killed his scribe, who was dressed in a similar garb.

-When captured and questioned by Lars, Mucius proclaims the courage and fortitude of Rome and its peoples, stating that there is nothing Lars can do to threaten him.
+When captured and questioned by Lars, Mucius proclaims the courage and fortitude of Rome and its people, stating that there is nothing Lars can do to threaten him.
 Then, to demonstrate this courage, Mucius thrusts his hand into a campfire and holds it there firmly with no reaction or indication of pain.
 Astonished by his steadfastness, Lars lets the Roman go, acknowledging that there is little he can do to hurt this man.